• Chuck Eye Roll

 Product description

-The Butcher’s Hidden Gem: A Marbled Forerib Alternative
+The Butcher’s Hidden Gem: A Marbled Alternative to Ribeye

-For those seeking a little inspiration, this joint is a superb choice for slow smoking.
-While perhaps not strictly traditional in the eyes of American BBQ aficionados, its marbling and fat content mean it works perfectly over wood or charcoal.
-We suggest a rub of salt, black pepper, crushed coriander seeds, a little smoked paprika, and a touch of sugar.
-Cook for 6 to 8 hours in your smoker at a steady temperature of around 110°C, wrapping in barbecue paper halfway through the cook to keep the flavour and moisture locked into the meat.
+For those looking to cook over wood or charcoal, this joint is a superb choice for slow smoking.
+While perhaps not strictly traditional in the eyes of American barbecue purists, its marbling and fat content make it an excellent candidate for the smoker.
+We suggest a rub of salt, black pepper, crushed coriander seeds, a little smoked paprika and a touch of sugar.
+Cook for 6 to 8 hours at a steady temperature of around 110°C, wrapping in barbecue paper halfway through to help retain moisture and deepen the flavour.

-Pot roasting is a somewhat forgotten technique that we should be championing the return of, and the chuck eye roll is the perfect cut for the job.
-Season the joint well with salt a few hours before you plan to cook and then brown it thoroughly on all sides.
-Place the meat on a trivet of onions, carrots, and celery.
-The addition of liquid is essential: a generous splash of wine and good-quality beef bone stock is our recommendation.
-Cook slowly for several hours until the meat is tender and falling apart.
-The remaining cooking liquid should then be reduced to create a fantastic gravy.
+Pot roasting is a somewhat forgotten technique, and chuck eye roll is perfectly suited to it.
+Season the joint generously with salt a few hours before cooking, then brown it thoroughly on all sides.
+Sit the meat on a trivet of onions, carrots and celery, then add a generous splash of wine along with good beef bone stock.
+Cook slowly for several hours until tender and yielding.
+The cooking liquor can then be reduced into a rich, deeply savoury gravy.

 Ingredients